maymchen1/playpal/README.md

 The app will feature an account creation option which will send confirmation emails after an account is created.
 Players will also be able to create postings where they look for a certain number of other gamers for a specific game.

-You must meet the following Phase 5 Project Minimum Requirements:
+PlayPal meets the following Phase 5 Project Minimum Requirements:

 Include a many to many relationship.